The era of comparatively safe exploration of the NET is over with

 Critical information should stay off hard disk.
 Flash drives can keep data available but not available for extended hacker searches.
 The fact that major ISPs and Lifelock provide anti-virus packages shows how important a problem this is.

-With these four tools which may be had at one level for free, you can reasonably protect a system with the addition of a great big helping of discretion, like NEVER opening a spam email, no matter how interesting the "subject" may be.
+With tools which may be had at one level for free, you can reasonably protect a system with the addition of a great big helping of discretion, like NEVER opening a spam email, no matter how interesting the "subject" may be.
 The other big anti-virus suppliers do provide some effective tools, but I no longer recommend Norton due to its resource use.
 To save yourself grief, back up your system,, and remove anything you do not need on it (burn to CD, check, store, and ^Delete), which will speed up defragging, backups, and scans, as well as prevent some other problems.

 Some of the more regular programs I have used for years are in my links under